-Figure 3.1-7 shows the data structure outline of level 1B Ku product as an example.
+Figure 3.1-7 shows the data structure outline of level 1B Ku product (V05C) as an example.
 The level 1B Ku product consists of two components.
-The first component is product metadata and the second is NS (Normal scan Swath) component.
+The first component is product metadata (Product Metadata) and the second is science data (Data Group).
 Product metadata has six variables; FileHeader, InputRecord, NavigationRecord, FileInfo, JAXAInfo and DPRKuInfo.
-On the other hand, NS has one metadata and 11 data groups.
-Except for Latitude, Longitude and Swathheader data group, data groups consist of several variables.
+On the other hand, science data has one metadata and several data groups.
 Each variable is specific array type and byte size.